-But taking sertraline for more than a year has been linked to a small increased risk of getting diabetes.
+Taking sertraline for more than a year has also been linked to a small increased risk of getting diabetes.
 You'll be regularly checked for this.

 Is sertraline better than other antidepressants?

-Sertraline isn't any better or worse than other antidepressants.
+Sertraline is not any better or worse than other antidepressants.
 Sometimes people respond better to one antidepressant than another.

-If you aren't feeling any better after 6 weeks, talk to your doctor.
+If you are not feeling any better after 6 weeks, talk to your doctor.

 Will I gain or lose weight?